 Baby carriers and slings: Choosing a sling or baby carrier Baby sling safety

-Regardless of the baby sling or carrier you choose, there are pros and cons to carrying your baby in different ways, as well as imperative safety considerations to adhere to.
+Regardless of the baby sling or carrier you choose, there are pros and cons to carrying your baby in different ways, as well as important safety considerations to be aware of.

 Baby sling safety

 In March 2010, baby company Infantino recalled two of its bag-style baby slings – the SlingRider and Wendy Bellissimo sling – following three infant deaths in the US.

 The US Consumer Product Safety Commission (CPSC) is currently investigating a further 11 deaths associated with sling-style infant carriers from the past 20 years and has issued a general safety warning about the use of infant slings for babies younger than four months of age.